You are here: Infothek - Blood Pressure and Diet

 Ernõhrung bei Bluthochdruck

-Blood pressure is the force of blood against the walls of your blood vessels.
-It can change for many reasons for example, stress.
-Your diet can also strongly influence your blood pressure.
-An unhealthy diet can lead to high blood pressure (hypertension).
-This is a common condition.
-On the other hand, you can lower your blood pressure by changing what you eat.
-Changing your eating habits plays an important role in treating high blood pressure.
-With a consistent, long-term change in diet, it may be possible to avoid medication or to reduce the dose needed.
+Diet plays an important role in the development of high blood pressure.
+It's equally important in helping to reduce high blood pressure.
+An unhealthy diet can promote the development of high blood pressure (hypertension).
+Conversely, it is possible to lower blood pressure through a tailored diet.
+Changing eating habits therefore plays an important role in treating high blood pressure.
+With a consistent, sustainable change in diet, it can be possible to avoid the need for medication or to reduce the dose required.

 Salzkonsum bei Bluthochdruck beschrõnken

-It's important to know that eating too much table salt can raise your blood pressure.
-So it's advisable to use salt sparingly.
-In this context, it's also wise to pay attention to the salt content of convenience or ready-made meals.
-Such dishes often contain a lot of salt without you noticing.
+A higher intake of table salt, for example, can raise blood pressure.
+So it's wise to be careful with the salt shaker and to pay attention to the salt content of convenience products or ready-made meals.
+Often these products contain a lot of salt without the consumer noticing.

 Abnehmen um den BMI zu senken